henrik42/solo/README.md

     Ran 1 tests containing 2 assertions.
     0 failures, 0 errors.

-We commit everything into git:

-    solo-project$ git add --all
-    solo-project$ git commit -m "introduce leiningen"

 __Dependencies__

-Instead of supplying the JARs ourselves we can use leiningen to do that for us.
+Instead of supplying the JARs ourselves we can use Leiningen to do that for us.
 Change `solo-project/project.clj` to:

     (defproject solo "0.1.0-SNAPSHOT"